alex-sharifi/linux-tips/README.md

     - `sudo` allows ordinary users to execute commands as a different user (usually the superuser) in a controlled way, and does not require access to the superuser's password but requires the user's own password. `sudo -i` starts an interactive superuser session. `sudo -l` lists superuser privileges granted by `sudo`.
   - `chown` changes Owner and Group of a file or directory (superuser privileges required).
     - `chown [owner][:[group]] file...` changes ownership of `file` from its current owner to the user `[owner]`
-  - Common permissions sequence is: `chown user file; chmod 700 file`
+  - Common permissions sequence is: `chown user file; chmod 700 file`.
+  - The file `/etc/passwd` contains all the login information about each user, so you can discover your uid and group-id.
+The password field is encrypted - when you enter your password into `login` it encrypts your password and compares it to this file.

 - Processes
   - `ps` views processes. `ps a` is a common way of running the `ps` command.